Wolff404/Java-and-Vue/README.md

-Each folder expands on the next.
+# Each folder expands on the previous one.
 Oblig 5 is the final version.